 - Address The Airport-Terminal2 Station yard (the passenger second terminal), 1-1, Furugome, Furugome, Narita-shi, Chiba, 282-0004

-Narita Airport to Tokyo Station by conventional trains only
+3. Narita Airport to Tokyo Station by conventional train

-For the adventurous, try getting to Tokyo Station from the airport by conventional trains alone!
-The best advantage this method has over all the others is that it will help you keep transport costs at an absolute minimum.
+If you are looking to save money and aren't worried about time, you can get to Tokyo Station from the airport by conventional train alone.
+This method's most significant advantage over all the others is that it will help you keep transport costs at an absolute minimum.

 There are two ways to get to Tokyo Station via this method:

-Although this method makes the travel time go up to about 1.5 hours, it offers major cost savings in ticket prices.
+Although this method increases the travel time to about 1.5 hours and isn't recommended for visitors with a lot of luggage, it offers significant cost savings in ticket prices.
 Frequent travelers or visitors who are familiar with Japan's train transfer system may prefer to opt for this method.